 Office of Christian Outreach (OCO)

-To fulfill our mission, the OCO offers opportunities for engagement through six student led ministries.
-Each of these ministries promotes the OCO’s dedication to learning through service, expanding on the learning that is taking place in the classroom in unique ways.
+To fulfill our mission, the OCO offers opportunities for off-campus engagement through eight student led ministries.
+Each of these ministries promotes the OCO’s dedication to learning through service, uniquely expanding the learning that takes place in the classroom.

 Office of Multicultural Development (OMD)